 Mr Manohar Singh Manral and his family are the descendants of the Katyuri dynasty.
 He is an activist, a philosopher and a rebel at heart.
 Majority of the flora in the campus is a result of his efforts and his love for nature.
 His wife, better known as Basanti aunty is an epitome of simplicity who just spreads magic with her smile & affection.
 The team who run the campus includes Vikki, a naturalist and a trained guide who knows his forest very well.
 Roopsi handles day to day activities of the homestay and runs the café.
 Naveen makes sure that you are well fed while enjoying your experience here.

-You may like to check more of our Homestays in Uttarakhand
+You may like to check more Homestays in Uttarakhand